Macdonald hotspot: Local geology

-The Austral Islands and the Cook Islands may have been formed by the Macdonald hotspot, as the Pacific Plate was carried above the hotspot at a rate of 10–11 cm/year.
+The Austral Islands and the Cook Islands may have been formed by the Macdonald hotspot, as the Pacific plate was carried above the hotspot at a rate of 10–11 cm/year.
 A 500–300 m high swell underpins the Austral Islands as far as Macdonald seamount, which is the presently active volcano on the Macdonald hotspot.
 They fit the pattern of linear volcanism, seeing as they are progressively less degraded southeastward (with the exception of Marotiri, which unprotected by coral reefs unlike the other more equatorial islands has been heavily eroded) and the active Macdonald volcano lies at their southeastern end.
 However, there appear to be somewhat older guyots in the area as well, some of which show evidence that secondary volcanoes formed on them.
 It is possible that the guyots are much older and that lithospheric anomalies were periodically reactivated and triggered renewed volcanism on the older guyots.

 In addition, dating of the various volcanoes in the Cook-Austral chain indicates that there is no simple age progression away from Macdonald seamount and that the chain appears to consist of two separate alignments.
 While the younger ages of Atiu and Aitutaki may be explained by the long-range effect of Rarotonga's growth, Rarotonga itself is about 18–19 million years younger than would be expected if it was formed by Macdonald.
 Additional younger ages in some volcanoes such as Rurutu have been explained by the presence of an additional system, the Arago hotspot, and some rocks from Tubuai and Raivavae as well as deeper samples taken on other volcanoes appear to be too old to be explained by the Macdonald hotspot.
 These ages may indicate that some volcanoes were originally formed by the Foundation hotspot.
 Other problems with using a hotspot to explain this volcanism is the highly variable composition of volcanism between various edifices, and that a number of Cook Islands are not located on the reconstructed path of the Macdonald hotspot.
 Some of these discrepancies may be due to the presence of multiple hotspots or the reactivation of dead volcanism by the passage nearby of another hotspot.

 The high ratio of helium-3 to helium-4 has been used to infer a deep mantle origin of magmas of hotspot volcanoes.
 Helium samples taken from Macdonald support the contention and have been used to rule out the notion that such magmas may be derived from the crust, although an origin in primitive-helium-enriched sectors of the lithosphere is possible.
 Seismic tomography has depicted a mantle plume underneath the Macdonald hotspot.

 Candidate edifices

-Overall, the list of candidate volcanoes produced by the Macdonald hotspot is:
+The hotspot may have been active for 70 million years (exceeded by the Arago hotspot), possibly forming volcanoes like: